-This has literally been a labor of love.
+This paleo pie crust has literally been a labor of love.
 I learned how to make pie crust from my mother at a very young age.
-Every Thanksgiving she made TONS of pie…and given all that she had to get done for the rest of the meal, I remember at an early age, she put me in charge of making all the crusts for those pies.
-Many hands make light work…so “to work” my hands began!
-The recipe and technique she used, she learned from her Home Economics teacher from when she was in junior high school…so it goes way back to around the early 1950’s, and it was full proof!
+Every Thanksgiving she made TONS of pie.
+Given all that she had to get done for the rest of the meal, I remember at an early age, she put me in charge of making all the crusts for those pies.
+Many hands make light work, so “to work” my hands began!
+The recipe and technique she used, she learned from her Home Economics teacher from when she was in junior high school.
+So it goes way back to around the early 1950’s, and it was full proof!
 Albeit totally different than any other pie crust recipe around.

-Now…here we are, Thanksgiving 2015!
+Now, here we are, Thanksgiving 2015!
 I started experimenting a few weeks ago with pie crust and was anxious to see if using Otto’s Cassava Flour would be the game changer I was hoping for.
-I knew how much we LOVED the tortillas we made with them, so I was optimistic that I would have great results!
-I started by just trying my mom’s recipe and using the same 1:1 ratio of standard wheat flour to Otto’s flour, it did work better than I’d expected…but once cooked was just a bit tough so I knew that I’d have to tweak it a bit to get the texture and feel of what I was hoping for.
+We LOVED the tortillas we made with them, so I was optimistic that I would have great results!
+I started by just trying my mom’s recipe and using the same 1:1 ratio of standard wheat flour to Otto’s flour, it did work better than I’d expected.
+However, once cooked was just a bit tough so I knew that I’d have to tweak it a bit to get the texture and feel of what I was hoping for.
 I knew it was lacking some elasticity, so I began scouring the web to see what other’s had tried or not tried.
 Paleo baking is a lot like chemistry sometimes…gah!!

-Otto’s cassava flour is wonderful product and I’m anxious to try making many more things with it!
+Otto’s cassava flour is a wonderful product and I’m anxious to try making many more things with it!
 My next exploration will probably be muffins with this amazing flour!
-Before we began our Paleo journey, I made muffins….lots and lots of them.
-Almost opened a bakery people loved them so much…so stay tuned for that.
+Before we began our Paleo journey, I made muffins.
+Lots and lots of them.
+Almost opened a bakery because people loved them so muc.
+Stay tuned for that.
 I’m thinking it’ll be just as amazing!

-- 2 tbl arrowroot flour + additional for dusting
+2 tblsp arrowroot flour + additional for dusting

-- ½ cup grass fed butter, let set at room temp for about 10 minutes, cut into about 1″ pieces. (can sub with quality fat of choice!
-Organic palm shortening works great, ghee or even coconut oil, would not suggest margerine)
+½ cup organic shortening or grass fed butter (let butter set at room temp for about 10 minutes, cut into about 1″ pieces) can sub ghee or even coconut oil (would not recommend a vegan butter)

-- 1 lg egg, whisked in separate bowl for egg wash
+1 lg egg, whisked in separate bowl for egg wash (opt)

-- For a cooked crust for a filled pie like lemon or fresh fruit, pre-heat oven to 400° and for filled crust, likely pre-heat oven to 350°
+- For a cooked crust like lemon meringue or fresh fruit, preheat oven to 400° and for filled crust, refer to recipe being used.

 - Mix together, cassava flour, arrowroot, cinnamon (if using) & salt.

-- Drop butter into bowl and using a pastry cutter, blend butter up into dry ingredients until all butter is incorporated, even and resembles coarse crumbs.
+- Drop shortening (or fat of choice) into a bowl.
+Use a pastry to cut fat into dry ingredients until incorporated and resembles coarse crumbs.

-- Pour whisked egg into butter/flour mixture and work together with a wooden spoon until it again resembles a coarse kinda crumb mixture.
-Or if you need to, use your fingertips…sometimes this is just easier.
+- Pour whisked egg into flour mixture and work together with a wooden spoon until it again resembles a coarse kind of crumb mixture.
+Or if you need to, use your fingertips, sometimes this is just easier.

-- Start by pouring in ¼ c of the water and work this into the crumb mixture, add more water a little at a time (up to a ½ c) until it’s the right consistency and isn’t too sticky…you should be able to touch it and not have dough stick to your fingers, so you can form it into a ball.
-I’ve used varying amounts, just can depend on the weather outside and the temp of your home.
-If you need to dust your fingers with some additional arrowroot to make it easier to work with, keep the bag handy.
+- Add water to the mix and work it into the crumb mixture, add more water a little at a time if needed.
+You should be able to touch it and not have dough stick to your fingers, so you can form it into a ball.

-- Lay down one sheet of parchment paper and dust with some arrowroot powder, place your dough ball in the center and flatten slightly into a disc, then dust with more arrowroot or cassava flour.
+- Lay down one sheet of parchment paper and dust with a bit of cassava flour.
+Place your dough ball in the center and flatten slightly into a disc and dust with more flour.
 Place a second sheet of parchment on top and slowly begin to roll out the dough into a large circle.

-⇒ For Filled Crust: Roll out to just over ¼” or so – pull back top sheet of parchment and dust with more arrowroot or cassava flour if needed and continue to roll.
+- For FILLED CRUST: Roll out to just over ¼” or so – pull back top sheet of parchment and dust with more arrowroot or cassava flour if needed and continue to roll.
 Once it’s the size you need for your pie tin, remove top sheet and place pie plate upside down on top.
 Carefully turn over and flip the crust on top of the pie plate, don’t worry if it tears a bit, this dough is very forgiving!
 Remove the parchment paper and press any tears together and finish the crust edge however you’d like.
-Fill with whatever yumminess you’re using and bake.
-Depending on filling, you could bake from 45-60 minutes.
+Follow recipe directions for baking.
 After about 45 minutes, you may need to cover the edge of the pie crust to keep it from browning too much.